wutpppppppppppppppppp/sign_token/README.md

 - `venv`: Creates a virtual environment.
 - `install`: Installs dependencies.
-- `run`: Runs the script with the specified input and output files.
+- `run`: Runs the script with interactive input for file names.
 - `clean`: Removes the virtual environment and output files.
 - `requirements`: Generates or updates the `requirements.txt` file.

-## Contributing

-Feel free to contribute by submitting issues, suggestions, or pull requests.
-Ensure your code follows the project's style and includes appropriate tests.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any questions or issues, please contact [Your Name](your-email@example.com).

----

-Adjust the placeholders like `<repository-url>`, `<repository-directory>`, and `[Your Name](your-email@example.com)` as needed for your specific project details.
-Let me know if there are any additional details or sections you’d like to include!